 Mandalas

 Mandalas are circular designs that contain pretty patterns and repetitive geometric shapes, and they’re spiritually significant in many Asian cultures.
-A lot of people find drawing mandalas to be a really mindful and expressive activity, and focusing on the details of a mandala is said to be both a spiritual guidance tool and helpful for meditation.
+A lot of people find drawing mandalas to be a mindful activity, and focusing on the details of a mandala is said to be both a spiritual guidance tool and helpful for meditation.

 Plus, mandalas tend to be very colourful, so if you want to play around with different colours and mediums, they’re a great place to start.
 Drawing the shapes and patterns contained within mandalas is also a good way of focusing on intricate details.